 If you would like to know more about how to apply wood sealer take a look at my article – “How Do You Seal Your Wood Signs” here.

-If you live in an area where it gets extremely cold you need to consider your wood sealer and where to store.
-Although some of the wood sealer’s state they are “freeze-thaw stable” it is still a good idea to store in a place where the temperature is best.
+If you live in an area where it gets extremely cold you need to consider your wood sealer and where to store it.
+Although some of the wood sealers state they are “freeze-thaw stable” it is still a good idea to store them in a place where the temperature is best.

-The general rule is a dry place where it won’t be impacted by temperature below 32 degrees.
+A general rule is a dry place where it won’t be impacted by temperatures below 32 degrees.

 |Oil Based||32 – 90 degrees|